david-pfx/AmzPlayer/ReadMe.md

 # Licensing

 This is free software.
 You are free to download it, free to use it and free to create games with it, at no charge.
-In return, you are expected to provide feedback and report bugs to david@polyomino.com.
+In return, you are expected to provide feedback and report bugs by:
+* submitting an issue to https://github.com/david-pfx/AmzPlayer
+* email to david@polyomino.com.

 # Getting started